Shikhar2929/ChessProfApp/README.md

 # ChessProfApp
 Mobile Chess Teaching Application created in Dart and Flutter

 There are two main parts of the app, the "Learn" section and the "Analyze" section.
-In the learn feature of the app, users can view readimade lessons tailored to their skill levels.
+In the learn feature of the app, users can view lessons tailored to their skill levels.
 Lessons consist of both variations and comments.
 To see the next/previous games, the corresponding buttons can be used.

 <img width="366" alt="Screen Shot 2020-11-11 at 11 33 00 PM" src="https://user-images.githubusercontent.com/66570303/167212528-9df19a7c-a351-4fe1-8735-02979106b88e.png">